 Ed Stephan <firstname.lastname@example.org>

-The bratty boy was played by Dean Riesner, associate director Charles Reisner's son.
+The bratty boy was played by Dean Riesner, associate director and co-star Charles Reisner's son.
 In later years, Dean recounted how he did not want to slap Charles Chaplin's face, even though the story called for him to do so.
-So Chaplin and his brother/co-star Sydney Chaplin continually slapped each other's faces to convince Riesner what fun it was.
+As a result, Chaplin and his elder brother Syd Chaplin continually slapped each other's faces to convince Riesner what fun it was.
 See more »

 Chaplin originally planned "The Pilgrim" as a two-reel short, but it expanded to a four-reel feature.
 When comparing it to his films at Mutual or before, it's evident how far Chaplin had come with his First National pictures: he took his time elaborating and extending fewer gags and set pieces and in developing the plot and characters.
 His First National films may not always be as continually uproarious as his Mutual ones, but they are, I think, more satisfying and affecting.